isopink/isopink.github.io/_posts/2025-06-11-Historical Trends.md

 ##### 1.1.
 Cybernetics (1940s–1960s)

 In the beginning, researchers were inspired by how the brain works.
 They made simple models like the McCulloch-Pitts neuron and the perceptron.
 These early models could solve simple tasks and introduced ideas like learning by changing weights.
 This laid the foundation for later training methods.
-Figure 1.1 shows how the names for these ideas changed over time.
+Following fiugure shows how the names for these ideas changed over time.

 ![solution](/assets/images/ht_1.1.svg)

 ##### 1.2.
 Connectionism (1980s–1990s)

 In the 1980s, a new wave called *connectionism* became popular.
 It focused on using many simple units together and training them with a method called backpropagation.
 These models were more powerful, but they still had limits and eventually lost popularity.
-Figure 1.2 shows how artificial networks became more connected, closer to real brains.
+Following figure shows how artificial networks became more connected, closer to real brains.

 ![solution](/assets/images/ht_1.2.svg)